 Real estate professionals know that the retail and restaurant industries are constantly changing.
-Those changes can have big implications for retail real estate strategies.
+Those changes can have big implications for both restaurant and retail real estate strategies.

-While there are many trends influencing the retail and restaurant industries today, there is one overarching theme running through all of them: changing consumer behavior.
+While there are many offline and online trends influencing the retail and restaurant industries today, there is one overarching theme running through all of them: changing consumer behavior.

 “The trend [in 2019] will be that customer behaviors and preferences are changing,” shares Stephen Polanski, senior vice president at Buxton.
 “The companies who understand and engage their customer and understand how their customer wants or needs their products or services will be the winners.”

 Retailers and restaurants are experimenting with a variety of strategies in response to these consumer behavior changes.
 Not all the strategies affect real estate decisions, but some do.

 In this blog, we will share updates on three of the key industry trends that will continue to shape retail and restaurant site selection in the coming year as outlined in Buxton’s 2019 Retail and Restaurant Real Estate Outlook.

 Developing an omnichannel strategy was a primary challenge for retailers a decade ago.
 But now, industry insiders say that challenge is in the past.
 Most retailers have developed some sort of multi-channel sales capability.

 Where we see omnichannel strategy development having the most influence today is in the restaurant industry.
 As Buxton Senior Vice President Chris Briggs observes: “Restaurants, especially fast casual concepts, are learning (and to be fair, have been learning for a few years) first hand just how important it is to have their omnichannel strategy on point and effectively executed.”